Professor Irene McAra-McWilliam

 Professor McAra-McWilliam is a frequent speaker at international conferences and is a consultant to industry and government.
 She has been voted one of fifty top design leaders by the UK’s Design Week magazine and is an expert in design innovation and digital culture.

 Professor Irene McAra-McWilliam was awarded an OBE in the 2016 Queen’s New Year’s Honours, in recognition of her work in Higher Education, Innovation and Design.
-The award recognised the wide impact of her work at The Glasgow School of Art over many years, notably her leadership of the School of Design, the Institute for Design Innovation and the Creative Campus developments in the Highlands and Islands.
+The award recognised the wide impact of her work at The Glasgow School of Art over many years, notably her leadership of the School of Design, the Institute of Design Innovation and the development of the GSA Highlands and Islands.

 Read more of Irene’s work at: radar.gsa.ac.uk